 These are mini clips I found for another project.
 But they work perfectly here to hold the customers orders where the cook can read them.
 These clips are so cute, I have to find more uses for them.
 I attached them to the diner with furniture upholstery tacks.
 Easy, peasy.

-This DIY kids kitchen diner build has been great.
+This Diner DIY with Farmhouse Style has been great.
 Making something for kids lets you use your imagination and play around with ideas you wouldn’t normally get to do.
 The kids love their diner too, and ring the bell, of course.
 I’m looking forward to years of watching them play with it from the comfort of my cozy chair.

 Feeling inspired?
-Want to build your own DIY Kids Kitchen Diner or convert an old piece of furniture into a kitchen for your kids?
-Pinterest is full of creative and awesome ideas.
+Want to try this White Kids Play Kitchen DIY with Farmhouse Style?
 Follow the links above to get the things you’ll need from Amazon.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!